rwynn/gtm/README.md

 				fmt.Println(msg) // or do something more interesting }
 		}
+	}

+### Configuration ###

+	func NewUsers(op *gtm.Op) bool {
+		return op.Namespace == "users.users" && op.IsInsert()
+	}

 	// if you want to listen only for certain events on certain collections
 	// pass a filter function in options ops, errs := gtm.Tail(session, &gtm.Options{
+		Filter:              NewUsers, 	   // only receive inserts in the user collection })
+	// more options are available for tuning ops, errs := gtm.Tail(session, &gtm.Options{
 		After:               nil,     	   // if nil defaults to LastOpTimestamp
-			Filter:              NewUsers, 	// only receive inserts in the user collection
-			OpLogDatabaseName:   nil,     	// if nil defaults to "local"
+		OpLogDatabaseName:   nil,     	   // defaults to "local"
-			OpLogCollectionName: nil,     	// if nil a defaults to a collection prefixed "oplog."
+		OpLogCollectionName: nil,     	   // defaults to a collection prefixed "oplog."
-			CursorTimeout:       nil,     	// if nil defaults to 100s
+		CursorTimeout:       nil,     	   // defaults to 100s
-			ChannelSize:         0,       	// if less than 1 defaults to 20
+		ChannelSize:         0,       	   // defaults to 20
-			BufferSize:          25,        // if less than 1 defaults to 50. used to batch fetch documents on bursts of activity
+		BufferSize:          25,           // defaults to 50. used to batch fetch documents on bursts of activity
-			BufferDuration:      0,         // if less than 1 default to 750 ms. after this timeout the batch is fetched })
+		BufferDuration:      0,            // defaults to 750 ms. after this timeout the batch is force fetched
-	}
+		WorkerCount:         8,            // defaults to 1. number of go routines batch fetching concurrently
+		Ordering:            gtm.Document, // defaults to gtm.Oplog. ordering guarantee of events on the output channel })

 ### Advanced ###